code-with-amitk/Code-examples/DS_Questions/Data_Structures/Trees/BinaryTree/README.md

                       /   \      /    \
                   na,2  me_i,4  s,1   _Amit,5
 ```
+- **Advatanges**
-Used for efficient storage and manipulation a very long string.
+  - _1._ Used for efficient storage and manipulation a very long string.
+  - _2._ Unlike arrays, ropes do not require large contiguous memory allocations.
+  - _3. Time Complexity (for insertion/deletion/searching)_ is O(logn) unlike strings which is O(n).
+Hence its VERY IMPORTANT TO LEARN.
+- **Disadvatanges**
+  - _1._ Complex code
+  - _2._ Extra memory required to store parent nodes.
+  - _3._ Time to access ith character increases.
+In plain strings its O(1).